 - Alexander disease

-To confirm/establish the diagnosis, we offer fluorimetric enzymatic assay for total hexaminidase activity, full HEXB gene sequencing, and deletion/duplication testing.
+To confirm/establish the diagnosis, we offer fluorimetric enzymatic assay for total hexaminidase activity, HEXB gene sequencing, and deletion/duplication testing.
 We also offer a broad selection of NGS panels which are designed for the molecular diagnostics of related conditions/phenotypes.

 Thus, CENTOGENE offers the following testing strategy for HEXB gene testing: